hghcomphys/pantea/README.rst

 Installation
 ------------
-To install JAXIP, run this command in your terminal:
+To install Jaxip, run this command in your terminal:

 .. code-block:: console